The Vietnam War

 Keith Payne was one of only four men to earn the Victoria Cross in Vietnam.
 The others were:

-WO-2 Kevin Whealey – AATTV (posthumous award)
+WO-2 Kevin Wheatley – AATTV (posthumous award)

 Maj.
 Peter Badcoe - AATTV (posthumous award)